 The Plan's investments are stated at fair value.
 Securities traded on a national securities exchange are valued at the last reported sales price on the last business day of the Plan year.
 Listed securities for which no sale was reported on that date are valued at the average of the last reported bid and ask prices.
 Shares of mutual funds are valued at quoted market prices, which represent the net asset value of shares held by the Plan at year-end.
-The fair value of the participation units in common collective trusts is based on quoted redemption values on the last business day of the Plan's year-end.
+The fair value of the participation unit's in common collective trusts is based on quoted redemption values on the last business day of the Plan's year-end.
 Participant loans are valued at their unpaid balances, which approximate fair value.

-As described in Financial Accounting Standards Board (FASB) Staff Position AAG INV-1 and SOP 94-4-1, Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company Guide and Defined-Contribution Health and Welfare and Pension Plans (the FSP), investment contracts held by a defined contribution plan are required to be reported at fair value.
-However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+As described in Financial Accounting Standards Board Staff Position (FSP) AAG INV-1 and SOP 94-4-1, Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company Guide and Defined-Contribution Health and Welfare and Pension Plans (the FSP), investment contracts held by a defined contribution plan are required to be reported at fair value.
+However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would

+MARRIOTT INTERNATIONAL, INC. PROFIT SHARING, RETIREMENT AND SAVINGS, PLAN AND TRUST NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2008 receive if they were to initiate permitted transactions under the terms of the Plan.
 The Master Trust invests in fully benefit-responsive guaranteed investment contracts (GICs) and synthetic investment contracts (synthetic GICs).
-As required by the FSP, the statements of net assets available for benefits present the fair value of the fully benefit-responsive investment from fair value to contract value for fully benefit-responsive investment contracts.
+As required by the FSP, the statements of net assets available for benefits present the fair value of the fully benefit-responsive investment contracts and the adjustment from fair value to contract value for fully benefit-responsive investment contracts.